mels0n/tabletop_scheduler/README.md

 TabletopTime helps you find the best time for your gaming group to meet.
 It is designed to be self-hosted on your home server (Synology, Unraid, Rasp Pi) and integrates deeply with Telegram for real-time coordination.

 ### Key Features
-- **Host**: Create events with multiple time slots and quorum rules (min players).
+- **Host**: Create events with multiple time slots, quorum rules (min players), and capacity limits (max players).
-- **Vote**: No login required for players.
+- **Vote**: No login required.
 Simple "Yes", "If Needed", or "No" voting.
+- **Waitlist**: Automatic waitlist management with First-Come-First-Serve promotion when spots open up.
 - **Finalize**: Select a host/location and generate calendar invites (.ics / Google Calendar).
 - **Telegram / Discord Bot**:
   - Pins a live-updating dashboard in your group chat.